 Involve All of Your Team

 You will need help from all of your team members, staff, and friends and may be family to build a strong brand personality.
-You should ask them to give their perspective of the brand.
-Request them for their fresh insight about your products or services.
+You should ask them to give their perspective on the brand.
+Request them for their fresh insight into your products or services.
 Some of their ideas may be revolutionary for creating an effective brand personality that people want to connect with.

 Give a Human Face to Your Brand